 5 The articles of te Tiriti o Waitangi can refer to a tika interpretation, that te Tiriti o Waitangi is underpinned by three written articles, and the unwritten 4th article which are kawanatanga (governorship), tino rangatiratanga (self-determination), oritetanga (equity), and the oral fourth wairuatanga (religious freedom).

 6 The principles of the Treaty of Waitangi refer to participation, partnership and protection.

+7 Assessment materials should reflect Te Tiriti o Waitangi - Programme Development: Supporting Information.

 Outcomes and performance criteria